JasonTorre/Cybersecurity-MyProject-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-playbook.yml file to /etc/ansible/roles.
-- Update the filebeat-config.yml file to include ELK-1 private IP 10.1.0.5 (Your IP vary) line 1106 and 1806.
+- Update the filebeat-config.yml file to include ELK-1 private IP 10.1.0.5 (Your IP will vary) line 1106 and 1806.
 - Run the playbook, and navigate to [ELK public IP]/app/kibana to check that the installation worked as expected.